David Tod: Later years

-Tod was unable to secure the pro-Union renomination in 1863, losing it to another War Democrat, John Brough, who enjoyed greater popularity among Ohioans and more actively supported the anti-slavery direction the Northern war effort had by then taken.
+Tod was unable to secure renomination in 1863, losing it to another War Democrat, John Brough, who enjoyed greater popularity among Ohioans and more actively supported the anti-slavery direction the Northern war effort had by then taken.
 President Abraham Lincoln then offered Tod the post of U.S. Secretary of the Treasury, telling an aide, "He is my friend, with a big head full of brains... he made a good governor, and has made a fortune for himself".
 Tod, knowing he was not radical enough for Republicans in the United States Senate and in fragile health, declined the appointment.
 Tod died of a stroke in 1868, at the age of 63, leaving a widow and seven children.
 He was a Republican Presidential elector in 1868 for Grant/Colfax.
 He died before the meeting of electors, and was replaced by G. V. Dorsey.

 Since his death, Tod has gained recognition as an effective political leader who guided his state through a difficult period.
 As Delmer J. Trester wrote: "His administration was characterized by intense patriotism, devotion to duty, administrative ability, and unflagging energy.
 Ohio was fortunate to have David Tod as one of its war governors".

 Tod is honored with a full-size bronze depiction inside the Cuyahoga County Soldiers' and Sailors' Monument in Cleveland, Ohio for his service as governor during the Civil War.